Attorney for Domestic Violence in Polk County, FL

 Criteria for Proving the Existence of the Domestic Relationship

-When a violent act is committed by a person against another who is or has been in a social relationship of a romantic or intimate nature with the victim, the existence of such a relationship shall be determined based on a consideration of the following factors:
+Under Florida law, when a violent act is committed by a person against another who is or has been in a social relationship of a romantic or intimate nature with the victim, the existence of such a relationship shall be determined based on a consideration of the following factors:

 - the length of the relationship;